|

 The study of historic mining is continuing with more mines being added to the list.
 Join us when you can.
 It is exciting to learn the names of people who owned or worked at a specific mine and/or mine structure including the shaft(s), tunnel(s), levels, assay reports, and the geology in the area of a mine.
 I would enjoy making a bibliography for an individual mine for you.
 If you had relatives that worked in or owned a mine you would probably appreciate learning more about that mine.
 For information about collecting mining history information, click on the link below: https://www.booksgeology.com/mines.html

 If you have mineral specimen collection from one or several mines please let me know.
 Maybe we can work out a deal to do some swapping and/or to place some of your specimens on this website.
 If an ore sample is covered with crystals it should probably not be tampered with.
-Currently, I am slicing large ore samples from the Mission Mine in Arizona and also several mines in South America.
+I am currently slicing large ore samples from the Mission Mine in Arizona and also from several mines in South America.
 What do I consider a large ore sample to cut up into pieces?
-6 to 8 inches across and 10 to 20 inches long.
-Using a diamond saw to cut ore samples open reveals sometimes mineralization that was not expected.
+6 to 8 inches across and 10 to 15 inches long.
+Using a diamond saw to cut ore samples open reveals the true mineralization of ore from various mines.
 For samples of what I am working onto click the link below: https://www.booksgeology.com/minerals.ore%20samples.html

 If you are about to retire and have individual mine reports or other information and/or ore specimens you would be willing to donate or sell, please contact me.
-Mel Schmidt, owner Much of the mine information I will have for you relates to early mining in Arizona, Colorado, Montana, North Carolina, New Mexico and Alaska.
-It won't all come on line at once.
+Much of the mine information I already have for you relates to early mining in Arizona, Colorado, Montana, North Carolina, New Mexico and Alaska.
 I will let you know what specific mines for which I have information.
-This will be a multiple year endeavor.
+Click on the link below for more information.

 |